yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

      - The internal identifier for the problem component.
    * - PartID
      - For a component that contains multiple problems, the internal identifier for each problem.
 Blank for components that contain a single problem.
+   * - Correct Answer
+     - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
+   * - Count
+     - The number of times that all students entered or selected this answer for the problem or problem variant.
+Each student contributes a maximum of one to this count, even if a student uses multiple attempts to provide the same answer.
    * - ValueID
      - The internal identifier of the answer choice for Checkboxes, Dropdown, and Multiple Choice problems.
 Blank for Numerical Input, Text Input, and Math Expression Input problems.
    * - AnswerValue